chinamike65/hugo-tuolesi/content/book1/book1en.md

 For example, twenty people recite the four refuges together:

-Namo Gurubai, Namo Boudaya, Namo Damaya, and Namo Sangaya.
+Namo Gurubeh, Namo Boudaya, Namo Damaya, and Namo Sangaya.

 >
 >To the Guru for Refuge I go.